shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/run-an-existing-order-line-through-scenario-manager.md

     - State
 1. Click **Update**.
 The changes that you made are displayed in red, which you can compare to the old version above.

-If you include multiple order lines in your simulation, you can apply the same changes to all of them at once by selecting their check boxes, clicking the **Edit** button, making the changes, and clicking **Update**.
+If you include multiple order lines in your simulation, you can apply the same changes to all of them at once by selecting their checkboxes, clicking the **Edit** button, making the changes, and clicking **Update**.

 ## Run and analyze the scenario